Chapter 4.4 – Port Labor

 C. Open and autonomous labor pool systems

 A large variety of dock labor schemes can be observed among ports.
-Dock labor schemes are in some cases based on a centrally managed pool of registered dock workers.
-The use of registered dockers through such a pool can be mandatory, or not.
+Dock labor schemes are, in some cases, based on a centrally managed pool of registered dock workers.
+The use of registered dockers through such a pool can be mandatory or not.
 This obligation can be de facto or imposed by law.
 Dock labor pool schemes generally involve three elements:

-• The designation of an “in-group” of officially registered (in effect, licensed) dockworkers.
+• The designation of an in-group of officially registered (in effect, licensed) dockworkers.

 • A system of minimum pay guarantees or unemployment benefits for registered dockworkers who are left idle by a shortage of ships to be worked during a particular day, week, or month.

-3. Improving Port Work Conditions
+4. Improving Port Work Conditions

 A. Increased training initiatives and modalities

-Many ports have set up dedicated training centers for dock workers.
+Many ports have set up dedicated training centers for their dock workers.
 These training centers offer voluntary or obligatory professional training courses for newly registered dockers and special schooling for dockers willing to move to another job category.

 B. A push for continuous work